spseng/JasonChen/coffee_machine.md

 One time the network had some problems in the evening and the script restarted.
 Prior to this the `loaded` variable was set to `True`.
-The restart made the Pi lose the state of the variable, and someone had to go to the lab to physically press the switch for it to respond web or Twitter requests.
+The restart made the Pi lose the state of the variable, and someone had to go to the lab to physically press the switch for it to respond to web or Twitter requests.
 A solution to this is to save the variable to a file so it stays between different sessions.
 This is achieved with
 ```